 ALS is a devastating disease whose underlying mechanisms are not well understood.
 There is a desperate need to untangle its mysteries and produce treatments and cures for patients.

-Competing for one of Prize4Life's prize challenges is a way to help move ALS research forward.
+Competing for one of Prize4Life's prizes is a way to help move ALS research forward.
 Even if your work does not typically focus on ALS, you may find ways to direct your research toward some of the most pressing challenges that the ALS community faces.
 Breakthroughs in ALS may also have important implications for other neurodegenerative diseases, including Parkinson's, Alzheimer's, and MS.

 Working with Prize4Life also affords the opportunity to be part of an exciting new approach to solving research challenges.
 Prize4Life recognizes that the inducement prize model is still unproven in the biomedical field, but we believe that this could be a powerful tool to target research toward the challenges that, once overcome, could rapidly move the whole field forward.
-Winning one of Prize4Life's challenges also earns you and your team $1 million that comes with no strings attached.
-We encourage you to compete by registering here.

 Inducement prizes seek to focus attention and resources on very specific outcomes.
 Prize4Life is seeking to use the increased attention and new resources attracted by the inducement prize model to supplement and complement the existing range of resources focused on ALS.